deltaphc/raylib-rs/README.md

 Raylib will be downloaded, compiled from source and bundled with your binary.

-Bindings will be generated using rust-bindgen.
+Bindings can be generated using rust-bindgen with the `genbindings` feaute.
 Make sure clang is installed.
+This is not recommended if you are building on a platform with premade bindings.

+## Windows
+Install msvc.

 ## Linux
 Linux uses the system glfw by default.